lucaspicinini/front-end-mentor-challenges/notifications-page-main/README.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Frontend Mentor - Notifications page solution

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).

 ## Table of contents